 The Academy welcomes enquiries and applications from disabled students.
 Candidates are recruited on the basis of their musical abilities and potential.

-For information about access into and around the building, please see our step-free access page.
+For information about access into and around the building, please see our page on step-free access to the RAM.

 Our Disability Advisor offers confidential support with the following: